 Wells Fargo, which paid $185 million in fines to settle government charges of fraud, now faces a lawsuit by three customers who claim they were victimized.

 They are seeking class action status and $5 million in damages from the bank.
-Their complaint also seeks punitive damages, charging it failed to alert customers to the practice in a timely manner.
+Their report also seeks punitive damages, charging it failed to alert customers to the practice in a timely manner.

 5,300 employees fired